davidenq/coditor/README.md

 [![NPM](https://img.shields.io/npm/v/coditor.svg)](https://www.npmjs.com/package/coditor)
 [![Downloads](https://img.shields.io/npm/dm/coditor.svg)](http://npm-stat.com/charts.html?package=coditor)

-See [CHANGELOG](https://github.com/davidenq/coditor/blob/master/CHANGELOG.md) to see more about recently changes.
+[CHANGELOG](https://github.com/davidenq/coditor/blob/master/CHANGELOG.md) to see more about recently changes.

 ## Important

-> If you are interested in the old version, please select coditor-old branch in this repo. if there is something that you think needs to be add on coditor, open an issue to have a discussion about that.
+> If you are interested in the old version, select coditor-old branch in this repo. if there is something that you think needs to be add on coditor, open an issue to have a discussion about that.

 ## Introduction